-- a) Plants take water and fertilizer from the soil for their nutrition. - b) Plants take carbon dioxide from the air to make their food. - c) Herbivorous animals feed on plants and carnivorous animals feed on herbivorous animals.
-Complete the table given below.
-(14) Name of the substance how is it used is it living or non-living Water necessary for the body of plants and animals Fertilizer develops the body of the plant Carbon dioxide helps in making food for plants Digested food becomes a part of the bodies of plants and animals In normal circumstances a non-living substance can become a part of the body of a living thing only when it has been taken in as food or water or from the air during photosynthesis.
-New words Organisms Practice questions - 1.
-Read the following sentences carefully and say with reasons whether each one is correct or wrong: - a) Living things can always move from one place to another on their own, - b) Wheat with insects is non-living. - c) Cooked rice is living. - d) Fungus that grows on pickles is non-living. - e) Fruit on a tree is not living. - 2.
+Organisms Practice questions - 1.
+Read the following sentences carefully and say with reasons whether each one is correct or wrong: - a.
+Living things can always move from one place to another on their own. - b.
+Wheat infested with insects is non-living. - c.
+A rose scion is not non-living. - d.
+Cooked rice is living. - e.
+Fungus that grows on pickles is non-living. - f.
+Flower on a tree is non-living. - 2.
 All the parts of the body of a plant or an animal do not die at the same time.
 Write of three such examples in your own words.

-Chapter-21 PENDULUMS AND TIME You learned to make a sundial in the Chapter 'Looking at the skies'.
+You learned to make two types of sun-dials in the chapter 'Looking at the Skies'.
 You learned that noon - or midday - is the time when the shadow of the vertical stick of the sundial is the shortest.
 The period between one midday and the next is called a solar day.
-Your experiments with sundials also showed that the time when the shortest shadow forms changes a little from one day to the next.
-That means the period - or length - of the solar day also changes from day to day.
-If we average the lengths of the solar days over an entire year we get what is known as an average solar day.
+The experiments done in that chapter also showed that the time when the shortest shadow forms changes a little from one day to the next.
+That means the period or length of the solar day also changes from day to day.
+If we average the lengths of the solar days over an entire year, we get what is known as an average solar day.
 This average solar day is divided into 24 equal periods of time.
 Each such section of time is called an hour.
 For smaller measures of time, this hour has been further divided into minutes and seconds.
-You also learned how to tell time by looking at the position of the stars.
+You also learned in 'Looking at the Skies' how to tell time by looking at the position of the stars.
 Another tool to measure time is the phases of the moon.
-The regular pattern of full moon and no moon days tells us the number of days that have passed.
+The regular pattern of full moon and new moon days tells us the number of days that have passed.
 Similarly, changing seasons are indicators of the passage of time.
-The appearance of flowers on a mango tree tells us a year has passed since the last flowering.
-There are a number of such processes in nature that occur repeatedly in a more or less a fixed interval of time.
+The appearance of flowers on a mango tree tells us almost a year has passed since the last flowering.
+There are a number of such processes in nature that occur repeatedly after a more or less fixed interval of time.
 We can use such processes to measure time.
 You may have observed many such processes occurring around you.